 Appearing on Jimmy Kimmel Live!, President Barack Obama took out an iPhone and participated in Kimmel's much-beloved Mean Tweets segment, fielding insult after insult on everything, from some bad shampoo to his choice of jeans.
 You think dealing with Putin's tough?
 Try sleeping after being called both the Nickelback of Presidents and the Sharknado of Presidents.
 Cold blooded.

 The final insult of the night came from, you guessed it, Republican presidential candidate, Donald Trump.
-Under the guise of his @realDonaldTrump handel, Trump lobbed 140 characters of fury at the commander-in-chief.
+Under the guise of his @realDonaldTrump handle, Trump lobbed 140 characters of fury at the commander-in-chief.

 To which Obama replied, "At least I will go down as a President."